 CarduBlock Edu is a programming interface designed to make programming with Arduino easier.
-Instead of writing code, CarduBlock Edu allows you to visually program with blocks almost the same as Scratch.
+Instead of writing code, CarduBlock Edu allows you to visually program with blocks, similarly to Scratch.
 The guide below will show you how to install all the necessary software.

 CarduBlock Edu is an add-on to Arduino, and is a branch of Ardublock.
 As a result, the Arduino IDE is needed.
 This allows CarduBlock Edu to run on any platform (Windows, Mac, or Linux) Arduino runs on.
 This also allows for an easy switch between CarduBlock Edu and Arduino if you want to move from visual programming to text programming.